FrankBoesing/MemFile/README.md

 # MemFile
-A minimal file system in the "Teensy" address space.
+A minimal file in the "Teensy" address space.
 It allows to access arbitrary memory areas as a file.

 This can be an array in RAM, a memory area in PSRAM, or even a "PROGMEM const array" in the program flash.

 You could malloc() an area and use it as file.

+It can access the whole Teensy adress space (where allowed).

 ```
 #include "MemFIle.h"